Take the money and run? The consequences of controversial Privatizations

 Joint work with Mounu Prem

 What is the value of political capital for individuals?
 Towards the end of the Pinochet dictatorship in Chile, military and civilian collaborators entered the business elite, controlling the largest and most important firms in the country.
 Using a novel panel dataset of board members in these firms, we document a work premium for those who had previously collaborated with Pinochet.
-After democratization, however, collaborators were removed from boards and their compensation premium disappeared, suggesting that the value of their networks depreciated.
-To shed light on these findings, we study military personnel before, during, and after Pinochet and find evidence of a wage premium only during the dictatorship.
-We interpret these results as Pinochet favoring his collaborators while he was in power.
+After democratization, however, collaborators were removed from boards and their compensation premium disappeared.
+These results suggest that dictatorship collaborators earn a premium in the business world in dictatorship, but not in democracy.

 Distorted Quality Signals in School Markets